 Over a period of time. the flexing of the floor or expansion and contraction of the timber may loosen the floorboard nails.
 It is the resulting movement of the wood against the nails or against the neighbouring boards that produces the typical irritating squeak.

-The simplest cure is to drive the floorboard nails in deeper with a Nail Punchnail punch, which allows the tapered edges of the nails to grip the wood more securely.
+The simplest cure is to drive the floorboard nails in deeper with a nail punch, which allows the tapered edges of the nails to grip the wood more securely.
 However, this may not be a lasting solution.
-If the problem persists, use either a larger or Ring Shank Nailsring-shank nails.
+If the problem persists, use either a larger or ring-shank nails.
 The latter are designed to give a better grip however they need to have clearance holes drilled through the boards.
 Fill any redundant holes with a matching wood filler.

 Another tip…..